The Farmer’s Dog

 All food will arrive chilled and in serving packs that can be placed in the refrigerator for immediate use or in the freezer for longer storage.

-The Farmer’s Dog is far from the only dog food delivery service available today.
+The Farmer’s Dog is not the only dog food delivery service available.
 The following chart highlight some of the key differences between other popular brands.

 90-pound dog: $92.46/week